nscale4by8/nscale4x8/buildingCorner/buildingCorner.md

 ![Above West entrance](cincinnatiSubwayAbove.png)

-I revised my scenery plan to incorporate two coverred cuts, but the new plan has its own challenges.
+I revised my scenery plan to incorporate two covered cuts, but the new plan has its own challenges.

 ![Revised scenery plan](planRevisedCornerB.png)

 With two of the four parallel tracks hidden from view, I need roads, railings, and structures to fill the area above the tracks.
-I decied to design structure models and 3D print them.
-It's an opportunity for a few more "focal point" scenes along with teh 3D printed lift bridges and the large commercial buildings already designed and printed.
+I decided to design structure models and 3D print them.
+It's an opportunity for a few more "focal point" scenes along with the 3D printed lift bridges and the large commercial buildings already designed and printed.

 For the first of the new structures, I chose the following prototype to inspire my design for the "Corner Building":